 - Click an open document tab to choose the import destination.
-To create a document, click the File button and select New or press Ctrl+N. - 2 On the Home tab, in the Data group, click Import and Analyze. - 3 Navigate to the folder containing the FASTA/FASTQ/GZ files.
-Assign 2.0 is compatible with both the TruSight HLA v1 Sequencing Panel and the TruSight HLA v2 Sequencing Panel.
+To create a document, click the File button and select New or press Ctrl+N. - 2 On the Home tab, in the Data group, click Import and Analyze. - Navigate to the folder containing the FASTA/FASTQ/GZ files.

 The software automatically detects the version of the HLA-B and HLA-DRB primers used. - 4 Use the Ctrl or Shift keys to highlight the desired files.
 Click Open to begin import and analysis.

-Each locus (TruSight HLA v1) or sample (TruSight HLA v2) generates a FASTQ file for Read 1 and Read 2.
+Each sample generates a FASTQ file for Read 1 and Read 2.
 Make sure that you select both FASTQ files.

 Importing sequences can take from minutes to hours depending on the number of files imported and the computer system performance.
-During import, Assign 2.0 is unavailable and the application title bar indicates that the software is not responding.
+During import, Assign 2.1 is unavailable and the application title bar indicates that the software is not responding.
 The software responds after import and analysis is complete.